This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is diabetes mellitus type 1 diagnosed?

-- Antibody test: This blood test may be done to test for signs that your immune system is attacking your pancreas.
+- An antibody test may show that your immune system is attacking your pancreas.

 How is diabetes mellitus type 1 treated?